justindressel/generalphysics/README.md

-# generalphysics
+# Notes on General Physics

-Course notes for the General Physics sequence at Chapman University.
+Supplementary course notes for the General Physics sequence at Chapman University.

+See the [General Physics JupyterBook](https://justindressel.github.io/generalphysics) for the current version.